Easley, South Carolina

-Easley is a city in Pickens County (with parts extending into Anderson County) in the State of South Carolina.
+Easley is a city in Pickens County (with parts extending into Anderson County) in the U.S. state of South Carolina.
 Most of the city lies in Pickens County, with a small portion of the city in Anderson County.

 In 2001, Easley hosted the Big League World Series for the first time, and continued to host the tournament annually until it was disbanded in 2016.
 In 2017, the Senior League World Series moved to Easley as the host for the annual tournament.
 The Upper South Carolina State Fair is located in Easley and is held annually in early September.